USB and device history from Amcache: InventoryDeviceContainer and InventoryDevicePnp

 Icon Path to the device's icon resource.

-KeyLastWriteTimestamp When the record was last updated — closest thing to "last seen" for the device.
+KeyLastWriteTimestamp When the record was last updated.
+Closest thing to "last seen".

-This is the cleanest "what hardware has been connected here?" table Windows exposes.
-Friendly names, categories, and a last-update timestamp per device, in a single CSV after AmcacheParser.
+The cleanest "what hardware has been connected here?" table Windows exposes.
+Friendly names, categories, and a last-update timestamp per device, in one CSV after AmcacheParser.

 InventoryDevicePnp#